mootools/mootools-more/README.md

 ### Decisions/discussions
 * Decide if reworking the whole source of all plugins makes you an author ( :P )
 * Revisit branch commits from other users in github that have not made it into master (http://github.com/anutron/mootools-more/network)
-* Decide if delegation stays in -more for now

 ### Server